 See also National Stereotyping Tropes

 for tropes that relate to the fictional portrayals of specific Real Life

-Cultures to base your fictional culture on:
+Cultures to base your fictional culture upon:

 - Ancient Egypt

 - Ancient Greece: Home of philosophy and much of fantasy's bestiary.

 - Ancient Rome: Gladiators, Emperors, and an army that you don't want to mess with.

 - Eagleland: American styled culture based around democracy, liberty, and freedom.
 For better or for worse.